samalty/weather-query-app/README.md

 ## Technologies used

 - JavaScript
-	- **JavaScript** was used for all interactive elements of the application, primarily the search query function
+	- **JavaScript** was used for all interactive elements of the application, primarily the search query function and several dynamic CSS features
 - jQuery
 	- **jQuery** was used to make the API call, as well as helping to simplify various other pieces of functionality
 - HTML